 Angostura bitters originated in Venezuela in 1830, whilst Peychaud’s Bitters came from New Orleans at around the same time.
 They are essentially herbal tinctures (alcoholic extracts of herbs and spices).
 Despite their precise composition being a closely guarded secret, they both contain gentian, a distinctively bitter herb which I use in my clinic.

 Today Angostura is primarily used for flavouring and colouring of cocktails – for example in pink gin.

-One example of such a patent medicine was N. K. Brown’s iron and quinine bitters (shown above), which claimed to be “a thoroughly reliable tonic and health restorer [which] cannot fail to give tone and vigor to the whole system by purifying the blood, strengthening the bones, muscles and nerves and restoring in a wonderful degree the health and vigor of youth”
+One example of such a patent medicine was N. K. Brown’s iron and quinine bitters (shown above), which claimed to be “a thoroughly reliable tonic and health restorer [which] cannot fail to give tone and vigour to the whole system by purifying the blood, strengthening the bones, muscles and nerves and restoring in a wonderful degree the health and vigour of youth”